Latest Developments

 Latest situation

-Looking ahead, further revival of inbound tourism and rising household income should remain supportive to the retail sector.
-The Government’s efforts to promote a mega event economy and boost sentiment should also help.
-Yet, the changing consumption patterns of visitors and residents may continue to pose challenges.
+Looking ahead, the changing consumption patterns of visitors and residents would continue to present challenges to the retail sector.
+Nevertheless, the revival of inbound tourism, rising employment earnings, and the recent stabilisation of asset markets would provide support.
+The Government’s strenuous efforts to promote a mega event economy and boost market sentiment would also help.
 The Government will continue to monitor the situation.

 Other Economic Indicators